helm/charts/incubator/kafka/README.md

 * Topic creation is not automated
 * Only supports storage options that have backends for persistent volume claims (tested mostly on AWS)
+* There must not exist a service called `kafka` in the same namespace

 [brokerconfigs]: https://kafka.apache.org/documentation/#brokerconfigs